Mrs Georgina (Gina) Hope Rinehart

 A philanthropic champion of worthwhile causes, Mrs Rinehart and the Hancock Group’s charitable objectives support a number of medical, sporting, educational, health and community organisations.
 She serves as Patron of Australia’s internationally renowned Olympic swimming, rowing, volleyball and synchronised swimming teams, whose Olympians provide important role models for Australians.

 Mrs Rinehart’s business success, industry leadership and contribution to Australia, has been recognised in her own country and internationally.
-She was awarded an Honorary Doctorate from Bond University, an Honorary Life Membership of the Institute of Public Affairs, named Telstra Australian Businesswoman of the Year in 2009, CEO Magazine’s Chairman of the Year in 2014 and 2017, which are in addition to numerous lifetime achievement and other awards.
+She was awarded an Honorary Doctorate from Bond University, named Telstra Australian Businesswoman of the Year in 2009, CEO Magazine’s Chairman of the Year in 2014 and 2017, which are in addition to numerous lifetime achievement and other awards.
 As an industry leader and huge contributor to Australia, she provides a role model for other women, and as many note, inspiration.

 In addition to these awards referred to below, she has received more awards for Roy Hill, where she is Executive Chairman, and Atlas, a subsidiary of Hancock Prospecting where she is Executive Chairman, and Bannister Downs, a joint venture company which has won hundreds of awards for its fine dairy produce.

-Mr Tad Watroba has more than 40 years total experience in both open cut and underground mining, encompassing mining operations, mine planning, feasibility studies, project financial evaluation, negotiations with government and non-government organisations, business development, joint venture participation, project commissioning, exploration management, audits and other related activities.
+Tad Watroba has more than 50 years total experience in both open cut and underground mining, encompassing mining operations, mine planning, feasibility studies, project financial evaluation, negotiations with government and non-government organisations, business development, joint venture participation, project commissioning, exploration management, audits and other related activities.

 Professor Ian Plimer

 Professor Ian Plimer is Emeritus Professor at The University of Melbourne where he was Professor and Head (1991-2005).
-He was Professor of Geology (University of Newcastle 1985-1991) and Professor of Mining Geology (University of Adelaide 2005-2012).
+He was Professor of Geology (University of Newcastle 1985-1991), Professor of Ore Deposit Geology (Ludwig Maximilians University, Munich 1991) and Professor of Mining Geology (University of Adelaide 2005-2012).
+He previously worked as an exploration geologist for North Broken Hill Ltd and Niugini Mining Ltd and was on the staff at Macquarie, UNSW and New England Universities.

 Professor Plimer’s main geological interests are in ore deposits in base metal deposits (particularly in Broken Hill; epithermal precious metals, Sn-W systems).
-He serves on the Boards of listed public companies (Ivanhoe Australia Ltd, Niuminco Group Ltd, Kefi Minerals Ltd) and unlisted companies (such as Roy Hill Holdings Pty Ltd and TNT Mines Ltd).
+A Bropken Hill zinc mineral is named in his honour.
+He served on the Boards of listed public companies (Ivanhoe Australia Ltd, Niuminco Group Ltd, Kefi Minerals plc), unlisted companies (such as Roy Hill Holdings Pty Ltd, Atlas Iron Pty Ltd, Queensland Coal Investments Pty Ltd, TNT Mines Ltd, HPXploration Inc) and is President of Hancock Prospecting’s Ecuador company Hanrine Ecuadorian Exploration and Mining SA.
 He also served on the Board of the ASX-listed CBH Resources (1998-2010) until it was acquired by Toho Zinc and continues to advise Toho Zinc.

 Seiichi Kuwata has more than 30 years’ experience in natural resources industry with expertise in trading, investment, development of new mines and joint venture management especially in steel making material fields.
 After joining Marubeni, he started his career in the iron ore industry looking after South America and the Hamersley, WA region together for about 7 years.